NVIDIA/TensorRT/samples/python/quickly_deployable_plugins/README.md

 For terms and conditions for use, reproduction, and distribution, see the [TensorRT Software License Agreement](https://docs.nvidia.com/deeplearning/sdk/tensorrt-sla/index.html) documentation.

 # Changelog
+- May 2026: Added multi-tactic AOT subsection for circular padding.
 - October 2025: Migrate to strongly typed APIs.
 - August 2025: Removed support for Python versions < 3.10.
 - December 2024: Added section on AOT Plugins, added contents section